Our Journey Westward

 The Duchess Bakes a Cake by Virginia Kahl

 Carrot Cake Cupcakes – If your family is used to very sugary treats, these cupcakes will take a little getting used to.
-They use almond flour which pretty easy to find these days.
+They use almond flour which is pretty easy to find these days.
 I buy ours at Trader Joe’s or a local grocery co-op that offers bulk health foods.

 Everybody Cooks Rice by Norah Dooley